dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/README.md

 # Record multiple files changes to the repository
 $ git commit [file1] [file2] ... -m [message]

-# Tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.
+# Tell the command to automatically index files that have been modified and deleted, but new files you have not told Git about are not affected.
 $ git commit -a

-# Show unified diff between the HEAD commit and committing file
+# Show unified diff between the HEAD and index file
 $ git commit -v

 # Replace the tip of the current branch by creating a new commit